Being Cabin Crew | The Ugly Truth Part 5

 (Laurence) I vehemently refute the allegation any crew member I have ever flown with in my 29 years with the company would find me unapproachable or intimidating.
 I’m confident performance appraisals written on me by crew of varying ranks throughout my time as a Flight Manager will confirm that.

-As well as speaking to the crew on this flight to obtain their opinions please also speak to the First Officer who has known me for almost as long as I have been in the company.
+As well as speaking to the crew to obtain their opinions please also speak to the First Officer who has known me for as long as I have been in the company.
 Also speak to the Captain who has flown with me several times the most recent of which was just a week or so ago.

 (Bart) I arrived on time to report, and went to the briefing room to see if the positions had been allocated.
 The room was empty so I returned to the table area were both Laurence and the Purser (crew member T) were present.
 I asked if they were on the Atlanta flight?
 Laurence turned and walked away, back towards the briefing room, ignoring my question.
 T turned to acknowledge me, stating they had been allocated.